 The EAB quarantine prohibits movement of regulated items from the quarantined area, including EAB in any living stage of development, firewood of all hardwood species, or nursery stock, green lumber or other material living or dead of the genus Fraxinus (Ash).
 For a complete list and more information about the quarantine, visit http://agriculture.ks.gov/EAB.
 To learn more about EAB, visit www.emeraldashborer.info.

 For more information about the Emerald Ash Borer go HERE.

 Successful Extension Education Delivery Model Considered Locally

-Atchison and Leavenworth County Extension Councils plan to join 44 counties across the state who have formed extension districts.
-There are currently sixteen Kansas Extension Districts.
+Atchison and Leavenworth County Extension Councils continue to consider districting.
+Over 46 counties across the state who have formed extension districts.
+There are currently seventeen Kansas Extension Districts.
 Local discussions in regard to districting have been ongoing between the two counties since the fall of 2013.
 Local extension council members have developed a question and answer fact sheet to provide districting details to local citizens.
 Community members are also ...
 Continue Reading